antifob/pop/README.md

 # pop

-`pop` is an offensive payload generator.
+`pop` is an offensive payload generator designed for portability, minimalisme and efficiency.

 ## Usage